n00b69/woa-mh2lm5g/guide/update-old.md

 ### Installing Drivers
 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> Enter the drive letter of `WINFLASH`, which should be X, then press enter
+> Enter the drive letter of `WINMH2LM5G`, which should be X, then press enter

 ### Reboot back to edl
 > To restore your original abl